CoPokBl/SnekButItEatRam/README.md

 Why not, I was bored

 ## OMG A VIRUS
-I mean, you could call it that but it doesn't do anything except use RAM
+I mean, you could call it that but it doesn't do anything except use RAM.
+If you don't want your computer's RAM to be filled then just don't run it.
+And btw, it's not a virus because viruses spread